 Composer: Iannis Xenakis

 I’m not going to pretend like I know anything about Gauss’ Law, Brownian motion or Maxwell-Boltzmann distribution (scientific concepts that apparently influenced Iannis Xenaxis’ compositional process), but I do understand this: whereas Metastaseis succeeded by expanding infinitely outward, Pithoprakta essentially does the same by scaling back to a molecular level.
-Plucked strings, wood block and an eerie tone cluster of knocking on violins combine to form a microtonal cacophony of constant movement.
-Like neutrons inside of an atom.
+Plucked strings, wood block and an eerie tone cluster of violin-knocking combine to form a microtonal cacophony of constant movement.
+It sounds like neutrons inside an atom.
 Or quarks inside a neutron.

 Symphony No. 11 in G Minor (“The Year 1905”)

 Composer: Dmitri Shostakovich

 Dmitri Shostakovich’s Eleventh Symphony approaches the Russian Revolution of 1905 with the same spirit as Sergei Eisenstein’s 1925 silent film, Battleship Potemkin: over-the-top and full of spectacle, yet undeniably powerful.
 It’s a montage of clashing moods.
-Shostakovich drew influence from Modest Mussorgsky to convey the Russian spirit heard in the chaotic music.
+Shostakovich drew influence from fellow countryman Modest Mussorgsky to convey the chaotic, Russian spirit.

 Symphony No. 11 looks back on the events of 1905 from the viewpoint of 1956 — if all that resulted was Stalin and Hungarian oppression, was the Revolution even worth it?
 It’s hard to say if the opus ends in hope or dread.